Event Marketing Part VI Event Week

 Packing the House in the Final Days

 Unless you have an absolute maximum occupancy from your venue, there’s always room for one more participant.
 And that means there’s still time to get the word out.
-Even though your first attendees may have signed up months—or even a year—ago, some with genuine interest in your event may only commit as the days draw nearer.
+Even though your first attendees may have signed up months—or even a year—ago, some with a genuine interest in your event may only commit as the days draw nearer.
 Consider this: the most inspiring conversation, most interesting cocktail party guest, and most enthusiastic word-of-mouth advertiser for next year’s event may not be on the guest list yet.
 And they may not have even heard of it.
 Time to change that.

 The Last Chance E-Blast

 Now is the time to hit your email list with one last opportunity to sign up.
 Think of it as your closing argument.
 Why should a recipient change their plans for next week?
 How might their career change as a result?
-You might want to include a countdown clock, a discount offer that diminishes gradually with each passing minute, or another way of communicating that time is of essence.
+You might want to include a countdown clock, a discount offer that diminishes gradually with each passing minute, or another way of communicating that time is of the essence.
 While early bird discounts are certainly more popular than late signup discounts, remember this: each empty spot at your event earns $0 in revenue; if capacity remains, it may pay to drop your price.

 The Attendee Email

 That schedule your team has been working so tirelessly to assemble?
 It’s finally time for the big reveal.
 Around this time, attendees will be expecting a final email complete with event sessions, meal information, and registration details.
 But one ingredient is not to be forgotten: hype!
 Get your guests in the spirit with a video from you and/or your sponsors, keynote speaker, or fellow attendees.
 Discuss what you have planned, and specific sessions or aspects you’re looking forward to.
 It may also be helpful to include safety information in this email.
-Even if recipients don’t read it in the moment, having a set place to refer back to in case of emergency will put everyone at ease.
+Even if recipients don’t read it at the moment, having a set place to refer back to in case of emergency will put everyone at ease.
 Think that all sounds like material better suited for registration?
 That’s right, too.
-Include the materials again, this time in print, at time of registration.
+Include the materials again, this time in print, at the time of registration.
 A little redundancy never hurts.
 Plus, doing so will eliminate questions from the ultra-prepared guests on your list.

 Crossing T’s and Dotting I’s

 Event week is not the time to be adding elements to your schedule, coming up with new ideas for activities, or adding sponsors to your docket.
-Instead, this is when you should go back through everything you’ve already planned and comb it for errors, overlap, and loose ends.
+Instead, this is when you should go back through everything you’ve already planned and combed it for errors, overlap, and loose ends.

 Sifting through the Schedule